1jour1vin

 Guide Hachette des vins

-The emblematic Ch. de Meursault, a mecca for Burgundy tourism and wine folklore - the famous Paulée is celebrated here the day after the Hospices de Beaune sale - has changed hands many times: the Pierre de Blancheton family until the Revolution; the Serre family in the 19th century; the Comte de Moucheron family; the Boisseaux family (Maison Patriarche) from 1973.
-In December 2012, the Halley family bought the estate.
-Today, 65 hectares of vines are under organic conversion.
-At the helm of the winery: Emmanuel Escutenaire.
+The iconic Ch. de Meursault, a mecca for Burgundy tourism and wine folklore—where the famous Paulée is celebrated the day after the Hospices de Beaune auction—has often changed hands: it belonged to the Pierre de Blancheton family until the Revolution, then to the Serre family in the 19th century. ; the family of the Count of Moucheron; the Boisseaux family (Maison Patriarche) from 1973 onwards.
+In December 2012, there was another change: the Halley family bought the estate.
+Today, there are 65 hectares of vines in conversion to organic farming.
+At the helm of the winery is Emmanuel Escutenaire.

 Burghound